krimohshu/Cucumber5WithSpring/readMe.md

 DSL supporting sdk using builder pattern <br />
 Browserstack support <br />
 Parametrize Jenkins file support <br />
-added threadcount and timeline report in cucumberOptions" <br />
+Added cucumber timeline report in cucumberOptions and surefire threadcount<br />
+Genric webElement along with waitProperty has been handled in abstract layer  <br />

 # Future Enhancement
 Data creation can be develop as seperate microservice<br />